 NSCDC destroys 3 illegal refineries in Edo

-The Nigeria Security and Civil Defence Corps (NSCDC), Edo Command on Friday destroyed three illegal refineries as part of efforts to check pipeline vandals.
+The Nigeria Security and Civil Defence Corps (NSCDC), Edo Command on Friday destroyed three illegal refineries as part of efforts to check pipeline vandalism.

-The refineries were located at Obaszagbon Village, in Uhumwode Local Government Area of the state.

-The operation was led by Mr Innocent Okodugha of the Anti-Vandal Unit of the NSCDC.

 “Other petroleum products are end products of crude oil; yet these people refine just diesel from the crude oil stolen from vandalised oil pipelines and waste the other.